Qualifying: Vettel delivers majestic lap to join the greats of Formula 1

 23 June, 2012

-Jun.23 (Apex) Sebastian Vettel delivered an astounding lap around the Valencia Street Circuit to claim top spot on the grid for the European Grand Prix, and in scoring his 33rd career pole position start, thus matching Formula 1 legends Jim Clark and Alain Prost on the all time list.
+Jun.23 (GP247) Sebastian Vettel delivered an astounding lap around the Valencia Street Circuit to claim top spot on the grid for the European Grand Prix, and in scoring his 33rd career pole position start, thus matching Formula 1 legends Jim Clark and Alain Prost on the all time list.

 The milestone was achieved during a sizzling hot afternoon session at the harbour side circuit, which witnessed some shockers starting with Mark Webber failing to make it out of Q3.
 Not long after both Ferrari drivers heading for an early shower as their afternoon ended at the end of Q2 and former Maranello great Michael Schumacher also failing to progress into Q3.